nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 region_orig	region_orig_id	region_dest	region_dest_id	country_orig	country_dest	regionflow_1990	regionflow_1995	regionflow_2000	regionflow_2005	countryflow_1990	countryflow_1995	countryflow_2000	countryflow_2005

+**Why was this dataset was choosen and not UN/World Bank data?**
+- Widely available data on the number of people living outside of their country of birth do not adequately capture contemporary intensities and patterns of global migration flows[(Abel and Sanders, 2014)](https://www.science.org/doi/full/10.1126/science.1248676?ijkey=ypit4%2Fxi7wo4M&siteid=sci&keytype=ref).
+- Stock data, measured at a given point in time as the number of people living in a country other than the one in which they were born, are more widely available and far easier to measure across countries than are flow data capturing movements over a period of time [(Abel and Sanders, 2014)](https://www.science.org/doi/full/10.1126/science.1248676?ijkey=ypit4%2Fxi7wo4M&siteid=sci&keytype=ref).
+- However, flow data are essential for understanding contemporary trends in international migration and for determining relationships.
+      - They used an innovative methodology to estimate bilateral flows between 196 countries from 1990 through 2010.
+The estimates reflect migration transitions and thus cannot be compared to annual movements flow data published by United Nations and Eurostat 2.
+The authors used statistical missing data methods to estimate the five-year migrant flows that are required to meet differences in migrant stock totals.
+For example, if the number of foreign-born in the United States increases between two time periods, they estimated the minimum migrant flows between the US and all other countries in the world that are required to meet this increase.
+For each country of birth, they estimated the minimum number of migrant flows required to match differences in stocks by assuming that people are more likely to stay than to move.
+This estimation procedure was replicated simultaneously for all 196 countries to estimate birthplace specific flow tables, resulting in a comparable set of global migration flows 3.

 [UCDP Georeferenced Event Dataset](https://ucdp.uu.se/downloads/index.html#ged_global)

 *Countries with less immigrants, more genetically pure?*